 If life was a pita, then all of life’s ingredients would come together perfectly .
 But, for most, life is not a pita; it’s a Wonder Bread with oily shawarma on top.
 A known Israeli chef who recently opened a spot in NYC said that pita is the most genius bread in the world.
-You see, unlike a hero or a baguette, a pita can hold many ingredients together, without taking the spotlight.
-And if I had to use a tech term, I’d say that a pita is a platform, which gives different ingredients a seamless integration into someone’s mouth.
+You see, unlike a hero or a baguette, a pita can hold many ingredients together without taking the spotlight.
+And if I had to use a tech term, I’d say that pita is a platform which gives different ingredients a seamless integration into one’s mouth.

 As you know, Expedia, the pita, just took in an ingredient called travel insurance by AIG.
 If you’re realistic, then it’s not difficult to see how the digital world is ruled by platforms, which like pitas, can only hold so much; Expedia only chose one insurer.
 So, did Grab.
 And so will others.
 But, even before the digital world became popular, platforms have always had a strict selection process; in 2004, around 10,000 new suppliers applied to become Walmart vendors.
 Of those, around 200 (2%) were accepted.